patrickfourchalk/ubiquitous-guide/README.md

 If you have issues installing `psycopg` please visit https://www.psycopg.org/docs/install.html#quick-install.

+# Usage

+Refer to the Makefile for common Django commands.

 ## Change Models

 These steps were taken from this page: https://docs.djangoproject.com/en/5.1/intro/tutorial02/#activating-models

 1. Change your models in `models.py`.
-2. Run `python manage.py makemigrations` to create updated migrations.
+2. Run `make makemigrations` to create updated migrations.
-3. Run `python manage.py migrate` to apply changes to the database.
+3. Run `make migrate` to apply changes to the database.